voipxp/testing/README.md

 The application is running React with old angular code inside it being render via the AngularComponent (**src/components/angular-component**).
 New components _should_ be written in React.

+The preference for react components is to use functional components and utilize hooks (useState, useReducer) for local state management and lifecycle (useEffect).
+For global storage we are currently utilizing Redux.
+The stores are located in **src/store**.

 ### Directory structure

 The current directory structure is as follows